Moment of silence for daughter of Chargers’ Brandon Mebane

 FOXBOROUGH, Mass.
 (AP) — The daughter of Chargers defensive lineman Brandon Mebane was remembered before Los Angeles’ playoff game against the New England Patriots.

-The Patriots asked fans to stand and observe a moment of silence for Makenna Mebane, who died on Jan.
+The Patriots asked fans to stand and observe a moment of silence for Makenna Mebane, who was born with a rare genetic condition known as Trisomy 13 that causes delays in development and affects several organs.
+She died on Jan.
 3 at the age of 7 weeks.

-She was born with a rare genetic condition known as Trisomy 13 that causes delays in development and affects several organs.
+“We appreciated the Patriots organization,” safety Jahleel Addae said after the game on Sunday, which the Chargers lost 42-28.
+“They’re a first-class, stand-up organization to do such a thing; they didn’t have to.
+I know he appreciates it and we appreciate it as well.”

 Brandon Mebane had missed five of the past seven games, including last week’s wild-card game at Baltimore, to be with his family.
-He was active for Sunday’s divisional playoff round game at New England.
+He was active for the divisional playoff round game at New England and had six tackles.

-He has started 12 games this season with 53 tackles, three tackles for loss and one sack.

 Most Read Sports Stories